ILIAS-eLearning/ILIAS/components/ILIAS/Poll/README.md

 ### Notifications

-- Non-anonymous users can subscribe and unsubscribe to a poll when they have read access and it is online and within its availability period.
+- Non-anonymous users can subscribe and unsubscribe to a Poll when they have read access and it is online and within its availability period.
 Anonymous users can never subscribe or unsubscribe.